hbctraining/Pseudobulk-for-scRNAseq/lessons/08a_miloR.md

 traj_milo <- buildGraph(milo, k = 10, d = 30)
 ```

-Afterwards we use the `makeNhoods()` function to define the neighborhoods based upon the graph calculated before.
+Now we use the `makeNhoods()` function to define the neighborhoods based upon the graph calculated before.
 These neighborhoods are then refined further by evaluating the median PC values and vetrices to generate a minimal, but informative graph of the data.
-The values assigned to the parameters for this function should be consistent with the ones that were chosen when the graph was built in the previous step:
+The **values assigned to the parameters for this function should be consistent with the ones that were chosen when the graph was built in the previous step**:

 - `prop`: A double scalar that defines what proportion of graph vertices to randomly sample.
 Must be 0 < `prop` < 1.
 Default is 0.1.
 - `k`: An integer scalar - the same k used to construct the input graph.
 Default is 21.
 - `d`: The number of dimensions to use if the input is a matrix of cells X reduced dimensions.
 Default is 30.

-Once we generate these neighborhoods, we can visualize the number of cells that belong to each neighborhood as a histogram.
-If the number of cells in each neighborhood are too small for our given dataset, this could be an indication that we need to select a different value for `k`.
+Once we generate these neighborhoods, we can visualize the number of cells that belong to each neighborhood as a histogram. **If the number of cells in each neighborhood are too small for our given dataset, this could be an indication that we need to select a different value for `k`.**

 ```r
 traj_milo <- makeNhoods(traj_milo, prop = 0.1, k = 10, d = 30, refined = TRUE)